krunchiekrunch/JPEG-webcam-timelapse/README.md

 The script will create 2 folder, images and gifs

-The script will grab a image from [here](https://assets4.webcam.io/w/MmqrKM/latest.jpg) every minute
+The script will grab a image from [here](https://assets4.webcam.io/w/MmqrKM/latest.jpg) every minute (Customisable on line 40)

 It will make a gif from the images every 60 minute (Customisable on line 49)

-Each frame of the GIF last for 1ms
+Each frame of the GIF last for 1ms (10fps)

 After that, it will delete the images used for the gif